-- Changing camera lenses should be done in a dry and dust-free environment.
-If this is not possible, take extra care that no dust enters the camera while the lens is off. - When changing lenses, always perform a dust check to make sure no dust has settled on the sensor cover glass.
-The sophisticated design principle of the camera's optical module delivers outstanding images with a cinematic look and feel, but also makes the imager sensitive to contamination.
+Dust particles may settle on the sensor cover glass during a lens change!

 Dust particles that have settled on the sensor cover glass during a lens change may become visible as dark spots in the output image, similar to lint leaving marks on exposed film.
+The degree of this effect depends on the aperture of the lens.

+Changing lenses should be done in a dry and dust-free environment.
+If this is not possible, take extra care that no dust enters the camera while the lens is off.

+After changing lenses, always perform a dust check to make sure no dust has settled on the sensor cover glass.

+When no lens is attached to the camera, immediately place the protective cap on the lens mount to avoid contamination of the sensor cover glass.

+Damage to Lens mount or camera!

+Never exceed the maximum lens mount depth.

+Do not short-circuit the LDS contacts.

-The degree of this effect depends on the aperture of the lens. - When no lens is attached to the camera, immediately place the protective cap on the lens mount to avoid contamination of the sensor cover glass. - Heavy lenses (above 3 kg / 6.6 lbs) require additional lens support.
-Using a lens support guarantees that the weight of the lens will not influence the flange focal depth and reduces stress on the lens mount. - Do not short-circuit the LDS contacts. - Never exceed the maximum lens mount depth. - Have every lens properly shimmed as prescribed by the manufacturer.
+Heavy lenses (above 3 kg / 6.6 lbs) require additional lens support.
+Using a lens support guarantees that the weight of the lens will not influence the flange focal depth and reduces stress on the lens mount.

+When installing ARRI accessories or third-party accessories (like e.g. lenses, mechanical accessories, electronic accessories) pay attention to the risk of crushing and always use the correct tools.